 - HLBC work should be completed no later than Week 14.

-- Evaluations are due by Reading Day.
+- Reflections are due by Reading Day.

 The following restrictions and policies apply to summer terms: